aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 2. Get a slide's reference through its index.
 3. Define an array of columns with width.
 4. Define an array of rows with height.
-5. Add a table to the slide through the [AddTable](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ShapeCollection#addTable-float-float-double:A-double:A-) method.
+5. Add a table to the slide through the [addTable](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ShapeCollection#addTable-float-float-double:A-double:A-) method.
 6. Create a `Images` object to hold the image file.
 7. Add the `IImage` image to `PPImage` Object.
 8. Set the `FillFormat` for the Table Cell to `Picture`.
 9. Add the image to the table's first cell.
 10. Save the modified presentation as a PPTX file

-This Javascript code shows you how to place an image inside a table cell when creating a table:
+This JavaScript code shows you how to place an image inside a table cell when creating a table:

 ```javascript
 // Instantiates the Presentation class that represents a PPTX file